skar-software/svelte-blog-git-book/README.md

 ## Documentation of Folder structure - Guidance on where to add content

 **<ins>User Managed Content</ins>**

+For blog or documentation component, user to add content and images in the folders below.

 **static/content_images/content** - user to add markdown content